jhanavi19/assignment-/README.md

 GUIDE TO RUN THE CODE
 The code has been runned on IntelliJ platform.
-First creat main java file and type the code. execute the code and the desired output is displayed.
+First create main java file and type the code. execute the code and the desired output is displayed.

 DESCRIPTION ABOUT THE OUTPUT